 1. Have a mission statement for your relationship

 It’s pretty hard to get what you want out of a relationship when you don’t actually know what you want.
-Everyone wants to feel loved, appreciated, and connected.
-But everyone expresses love and appreciation differently.
+Everyone wants to feel loved, safe, appreciated, and connected.
+But regardless of gender—men, women, and everyone—express love and appreciation differently.

 “When seeking out what you want, it’s important to concretely know what makes you feel appreciated, what makes you feel loved, what makes you feel connected and understood,” explains relationship coach Jillian Turecki.
 “And it’s not just you—you need to know this about your partner, too.
 An extraordinary relationship is one where each person knows the other’s language and criteria around this and then they go out of their way to fulfill those needs.”
 (Not sure where to start?
 Take your personality type into account.)